puppetlabs/support-tasks/README.md

 ### Beginning with support_tasks

 Tasks in this module should only be executed by PE customers in accompaniment with the corresponding Knowledgebase article.
-The Task name will correspond the KB Article Number for instance, article KB#9999 will correspond to Puppet Task KB#9999
+The Task name will correspond the KB Article Number, for instance, article KB#9999 will correspond to Puppet Task kb9999

 ## Usage